gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.GetPageParam.md

 > **themeId**: `string`

-- ID of the theme to be retrieved
+- Id of the theme to be retrieved.

 ## Defined In

-node\_modules/@gofynd/fdk-client-javascript/sdk/application/Theme/ThemeApplicationValidator.d.ts:37
+node\_modules/@gofynd/fdk-client-javascript/sdk/application/Theme/ThemeApplicationValidator.d.ts:38

 ***
 Generated using [TypeDoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown)